arielkonopka/Gardens-of-Eris/README.md

 - multiStacked object, like a tank with a turret, that would rotate on it's own.
 The presenter class should already be able to handle to some point such an object.

+## bElem attributes
+The config file now will have entries to configure elements attributes, like being steppable, being movable and so on.
+    int subType=-1;
+    bool killable=false;
+    bool destroyable=false;
+    bool steppable=false;
+    bool isMovable=false;
+    bool isInteractive=false;
+    bool isCollectible=false;
+    bool canPush=false;
+    bool canBePushed=false;
+    bool canCollect=false;
+    bool isWeapon=false;
+    bool isOpen=false;
+    bool isLocked=false;
+    int energy=100;
+    int maxEnergy=100;
+    int ammo=0;
+    int maxAmmo=0;

 ## ChangeLog

+* Reformatted skins.json file, this time has came, and I had to create a formatting tool for the file.
+It is an awk script, and it is use pretty much as any other awk script :)
+* Further refactoring, now I removed references to textures and video configuration, now there is a specialised singleton class, that is responsible for getting the right texture.
+* Refactored bunker, added sounds on collecting collectibles
+* Started major refactoring, which resulted in two new classes: bElemStats and bElemAttrs - that will probably in the future flatten the structure of bElems, as I plan do the mechanics, and other hooks with hashmaps of lambdas :)
+* started creating configrable element attributes.
+* Introduced object puppetMaster, it is yet missing the graphical hooks, but it compiles.
+The patrolling drone will have different brains, that will control it.
+* Made some changes to the patrolling drone, now it requests a brain object on interaction
+* Made changes to Inventory, now we can request a cingle token.
 * Introduced board cloaking.
 It works on two levels.
 First, we only draw those elements, that are or were in the field of view, then we apply a cloaking mask, with a hole cut out for the player.
 The radius of the hole can be controlled wit a variable.
 * Now every object can have its own animations of death, teleport, destruction and fadingOut, the last one is not supported yet
 * changed the way tiles are shown on the screen.
 Now in the first phase we draw only still tiles.
 Because they are either on the floor standing still, of they are the floor.
 Then all the moving elements are being displayed in second round, and at the end active player is drawn.